alper69/Otto/README.md

 # Otto
-Academic work in partial fulfillment of Master of Science
+Academic work in partial fulfillment for the degree of Master of Science in Computer Engineering